Analysis | 4 takeaways from Ketanji Brown Jackson’s confirmation hearing

 Perhaps tellingly, to the extent Republicans did raise issues of diversity, it was to accuse Democrats of being selectively interested in it.
 They cited conservative Black and Hispanic nominees that Democrats fought against, including Clarence Thomas for the Supreme Court, and Miguel Estrada and Janice Rogers Brown for appeals courts.

 “As to the historic nature of your appointment, I understand,” Graham said.
-“But when I get lectured about this from my Democratic colleagues, I remember Janice Rogers Brown, an African-American woman who was filibustered by the same people praising you.
-I remember Miguel Estrada, one of the finest people I ever met — completely wiped out, didn’t make it through the Gang of 14 …”
+“But when I get lectured about this from my Democratic colleagues, I remember Janice Rogers Brown, an African American woman who was filibustered by the same people praising you.
+I remember Miguel Estrada, one of the finest people I ever met — completely wiped out, didn’t make it through the Gang of 14.”

 Graham added: “So if you’re a Hispanic or African American conservative, it’s about your philosophy; now, it’s going to be about the historic nature of the pick.”